 Hyundai is proud to point out that the Elantra's interior is a size higher than its class.
 So while this is a compact car, its 110.2 cubic feet of interior room qualifies it as a midsize vehicle, according to the EPA.
 It may not be quite as roomy as the Honda Civic and Nissan Sentra, but it's still a testament to modern engineering that no longer means a small car has to be a "penalty box."
 We especially appreciate the driver-centric dash layout, and the fact that controls for audio, climate and the like are actually buttons and knobs vs. multi-step touch-based systems.

-The 2018 Hyundai Elantra base sedan with manual transmission has a Manufacturer's Suggested Retail Price (MSRP) starting just under $18,000.
-Move up to the nicely equipped Elantra SEL, and you're still looking at a price below $20,000.
-The Value Edition starts just under $21,000, while the Elantra Eco model will cost about $21,500.
-Elantra Sport models start at $22,685.
-If you check all the boxes and go with a leather-lined Elantra Limited ($22,985) with the Ultimate package ($4,350), and you'll still be paying just $27,335 -- not bad for a mainstream car with more equipment than many entry-level luxury cars.
-For the hatchbacks, Elantra GT models start just above $20,000 with the GT Sport starting at about $24,000.
+The 2019 Hyundai Elantra SE base sedan with manual transmission has a Manufacturer's Suggested Retail Price (MSRP) starting just under $18,000.
+Move up to the nicely equipped Elantra SEL, and you're still looking at a price below $20,300.
+The Value Edition starts just under $21,300, while the Elantra Eco model will cost just under $21,900.
+Elantra Sport models start at $23,300.
+If you check all the boxes and go with a leather-lined Elantra Limited ($23,485) with the Ultimate package ($3,350), you'll still be paying just $26,835 -- not bad for a mainstream car with more equipment than many entry-level luxury cars.
 Elantra pricing is close to that of the Honda Civic, Toyota Corolla, Mazda3 and Ford Focus.
-A Nissan Sentra starts a below the Elantra, as does its own cousin, the Kia Forte.
+A Nissan Sentra starts below the Elantra, as does its own cousin, the Kia Forte.
+Check out KBB.com’s Fair Purchase Price to see what others in your area are paying for their new Elantra.
 The Elantra's resale value had traditionally trailed that of the market-leading Subaru Impreza and Honda Civic.

-Aside from the automatic transmission ($1,000), most major options for the 2018 Elantra are bundled into packages.
-When you select the high-line Limited trim, your Elantra includes a leather interior, power driver's seat with lumbar support, hands-free power trunk, blind-spot monitoring with rear cross-traffic alert, heated front seats, and push-button start.
-Adding the Tech package to that trim includes navigation with an 8-inch screen, Infinity audio, heated rear seats, and a power sunroof.
-The 2018 Elantra Value Edition adds plenty of up-level features for about 21 grand.
-The list includes hands-free trunk release, heated front seats, outside door handle approach lights, and dual-zone automatic temperature control.
-Go for the Ultimate package, and you'll get automatic emergency braking, smart cruise control, lane-departure warning and lane-keeping assist, the driver's seat memory system and high-intensity headlights that turn in the direction of the steering.
+Aside from the automatic transmission, most major options for the 2019 Elantra are bundled into trim levels.
+When you select the high-line Limited trim, your Elantra includes a leather interior, power driver's seat with lumbar support, hands-free power trunk, blind-spot monitoring with rear cross-traffic alert, heated front seats, Infinity audio, Qi wireless charging, high-beam assist and push-button start.
+Adding the Ultimate package to that trim includes navigation with an 8-inch screen, a power sunroof, safety exit warning, Forward Collision Assist with pedestrian detection and adaptive cruise control.
+The Sport includes many of the Limited’s features plus a multi-link rear suspension, a flat-bottom leather-wrapped steering wheel and 18-inch wheels.

 POWER TRUNK, WITH A TRICK